TVC Law Firm collects, receives and processes personal data about you in a number of situations.

 Storage of your personal data

-Recipients and categories of recipients
+Recipients or categories of recipients

 Transfer to recipients in third countries, including international organisations

-Automated decision-making including profiling
+Automated decision-making, including profiling

-The right to withdraw your consent
+Right to withdraw consent

 Right to rectification